dspace-group/dscom/README.md

 TypeLibEmbedder.EmbedTypeLib(settings);
 ```

 IMPORTANT: Embedding the type library will alter the assembly, which may cause issues with signing the assembly.
 Therefore, the scenario of signing the assembly with a certificate or a strong name is not tested.
 If it is required that the assembly be signed, it is recommended that a build script be used to ensure proper sequence of steps is executed.

+IMPORTANT: In order to embed the type library into the built assembly, the process must unload the assembly.
+As dotnet restricts the usage of unloadable assemblies via AssemblyLoadContext to pure CLR assemblies, embedding TLBs into an assembly may only work, if none of the assemblies loaded via `--asmpath` may be a mixed mode C++/CLI assembly.
+In this case, please use to different calls to `dscom.exe` / `dscom32.exe` or the separate dscom build tasks.
+For more information refer to issue [#292](https://github.com/dspace-group/dscom/issues/292).

 ### RegistrationServices.RegisterTypeForComClients